chudur-budur/oemo/issues.md

 1. **Scheme1:** Converge to the e* points for some K generations and then address g's.

-2. **Scheme2:** Make a pool of 3M points (M = number of obj.), pool = {e* U e U g}, and find the furthest point, and then generate opposite point near it.
+2. **Scheme2:** Make a pool of 3M points (M = number of obj.), pool = {e* U e U g}.
+Randomly select M points, find the furthest point in M, and then generate opposite point near it.
 However, at the later generation, e* and e becomes very close/same.
 So a modified approach (Scheme3) is implemented.

-3. **Scheme3:** Make a pool of 2M points (M = number of obj.), pool = {e* U g}, and find the furthest point, and then generate opposite point near it.
+3. **Scheme3:** Make a pool of 2M points (M = number of obj.), pool = {e* U g}.
+Randomly select M points, find the furthest point in M, and then generate opposite point near it.
 This scheme is showing better results in most of the problems.

+**Note:** What if the points e* are not on the true PF?
+In that case, Scheme2 should be better.
+But this is not tested yet.

 ### Results (snapshots, eyeballing):